Home Superfoods A to Z Beetroot – Chukandar – Beta Vulgaris Rubra

 Silica content is high in beetroots.
 Silica is an essential element needed for strong bones and teeth.
 Beetroots are also high in magnesium, vitamin C, and folate in addition to silica.
 Additionally, beets protect against osteoporosis.

-Home Remedies Beetroot
+Home Remedies of Beetroot

 • Relief From An Itchy Scalp